-Some person has been so bold or so ignorant as to allege, that white and colored peo-ple are required to be enrolled in the same mil-tia company, and white and colored children to attend the same schools, and that intermarriages between the races are encouraged.
+Some person has been so bold or so ignorant

+as to allege, that white and colored peo-ple are required to be enrolled in the same miltia company, and white and colored children to attend the same schools, and that intermarriages between the races are encouraged.
 All these assertions are false, as any reader of the constitution will see.
 All these matters are left now, as they were by the proposed Constitution of 1865, to be regulated by the representatives of the people in the General Assembly.
-Any one who denies the propriety of thus leaving them both impeaches the wisdom of our ancestors and distrusts the people of the fu-
+Any one who denies the propriety of thus leaving them both impeaches the wisdom of our ancestors and distrusts the people of the future.

-The attempt to excite a false prejudice on these subjects. is made for partizan purposes it can have had this privilege for years) or it may only tend to excite ill-will between races that are destined to live on the same soil, and ought to live together in pcace, and it should be frowned down by every lover of the peace and prosperity of the country.
+The attempt to excite a false prejudice on. these subjects. is made for partizan purposes it can only tend to excite ill-will between races that are destined to live on the same soil, and ought to of the country.

-JUDICIAL DEPARTMENT.
-Experience will soon demonstrate that the charges made in this branch of the government taken altogether, are of great value.
+JUDICIAL DEPARTMENT. taken altogether, are of great value.
 Some may doubt the propriety of electing judges by the people.
 If the people select wisely, no harm can possibly result.
-The abolishment of the County Courts, rendered necessary a small increase in the number of judges of the Superior C. & R. R. R. Co.
-It is unnecessary to state Courts; and it may be charged that thereby the we have considered this well, and we confidently assure the people of North Carolina, that if the General Assembly shall earry out in good faith the idea of the Convention, they will save hundred dreds of thousands of dollars every year, by the increased despatch, cheapness and certainty of the administration of justice.
-We confidently invite the approval of the people to this part of the constitution, it will stand the test of experience, and be more valued with every year of its exis-COUNTY GOVERNMENT.
+The abolishment of the reckone can possibly result.
+The abolishment of the County Courts, rendered necessary a small increase in the number of judges of the Superior Courts; and it may be charged that thereby the new system will be more expensive than the old.
+We have considered this well, and we confidently assure the people of North Carolina, that if the General Assembly shall carry out in good faith the idea of the Convention, they will save hundreds of thousands of dollars every year, by the increased despatch, cheapness and certainty of the administration of justice.
+We confidently invite the approval of the people to this part of the constitution, it will stand the test of experience, and be more valued with every year of its existence.